needleworm/nutrient_solution/README.md

 @ is for molecular weight

+ion ends with #

+cation absorption equation starts with =

+cation absorption equation has Q, B, M, N.

+Q is Da/SF^1.5

+N is the number of electron an cation lost.

+The ions inside the plant has indicator 'p' in front of names.

 Differential equations which contains reaction rate constant k should follow after k indicators.

 To hanlde a component which appears on differnt differential equations; you don't have to combine those equations into one line.
 This model automatically does it.